 Curricular Structure and Modality

-The 49-credit online FSS curriculum is cumulative and consistent in its design and delivery.
+The 49-credit online Food System and Society curriculum is cumulative and consistent in its design and delivery.
 Knowledge developed in each course is foundational to each subsequent course.
 Consistent course structure, assignment types, and expectations enable students to better focus on learning.

 Since coursework is primarily asynchronous, students are able to complete it according to their own schedule.

 Students in a cohort typically take the same courses at the same time, though part-time options are available to those who need a modified course schedule.